 Whisinnand, a native of Norfolk, VA, who has taught for 10 years, was recognized for exemplifying five characteristics of inspiring teaching, which include: enthusiasm for teaching; empathy and warmth towards all students; fostering positive relationships with all students; creating a safe and inclusive learning environment; and recognizing student strengths.

 “There is no higher calling than being a teacher, and as the teacher workforce is under heavy demands, it is important to provide ongoing support that keeps teachers inspired and students engaged,” said Dr. Michael R. Cunningham, Chancellor of the National University System, a network of nonprofit education institutions and initiatives — including the Sanford Programs — that serve lifelong learners from Pre-K to graduate level.
-“Teachers are the driving force of innovation in education, so we are honored to collaborate with T. Denny Sanford on the national expansion of the Sanford Programs, and we congratulate Thomas Whisinnand and all recipients of the Sanford Teacher Award for their commitment to creating meaningful learning experiences for their students.”
+“We congratulate Thomas Whisinnand and all recipients of the Sanford Teacher Award for their commitment to creating meaningful learning experiences for their students.”

 Thousands of teachers were nominated by students, parents, and their peers in the inaugural year of the award campaign.
 Recipients of the award are selected by a committee of educators based on an application process that includes nominations and information provided by each teacher to assess how closely they represent the characteristics of inspiring teaching.

 Whisinnand was chosen for his dedication to building healthy relationships and supportive learning environments that motivate students to achieve success beyond the classroom.
 The panel recognized Whisinnand as a leader in expanding social emotional learning in Nebraska schools, and cited his ability to engage students through real-world experiences.
 For example, last year, Whisinnand inspired his fourth-grade class to research and propose legislation to name a new state symbol.